KamiKunDesu/100DaysOfCode-Python/Readme.md

 ## Project List

-* Day 1 - Band Name Generator
+* Day 1 - Band Name Generator (Demonstrates use of string input and concatenation, as well as f strings)
+* Day 2 - Tip Calculator (Demonstrates use of math operations, as well as while and try blocks)

 ## Technologies